dcloudio/hbuilderx-extension-docs/en/ExtensionDocs/Api/env/authorize.md

 ## authorize summary
 authorize is the second-level module authorization object, used to process extension login, and obtain the information authorization of the current user who log in to HBuilderX.

-It is [DCloud Platform](https://open.dcloud.net.cn/) an example in HBuilderX extension API.
+It is an example of [DCloud Platform](https://open.dcloud.net.cn/) in HBuilderX extension API.

 Scenes: